|

 meaningful.

-The "electricity" which flows through human bodies is charged particles:
+The "electricity" which flows through human bodies is charge, but it's

 During electrocution, the large abnormal electric current (ion currents)

-include your heart muscle and your diaphragm (electric current can stop
+include your heart muscle and your lungs' diaphragm (electric current can

-the heart and prevent breathing.)
-Suddenly-tensed muscles can throw your
+stop the heart and prevent breathing.)
+Also, the suddenly-tensed muscles

-body across a room hard enough to break bones or cause concussions.
+can throw your body across a room hard enough to break bones or cause

-Also, electric currents directed through your heart can trigger
+concussions.
+Also, electric currents directed through your heart can

-fibrillation, which is a type of fast, quivering heartbeat which does not
+trigger fibrillation, which is a type of fast, quivering heartbeat which

-pump blood.
-Once fibrillation is triggered, it might not stop by itself.
+does not pump blood.
+Once fibrillation is triggered, it might not stop by

-And finally, large electric currents can cause heating which cooks tissue.
+itself.
+And finally, large electric currents can cause heating which

 As long as the value of electric current within tissues is small, it will